Experience Free Hosting that feels premium Free for lifetime

 Can I use my own domain name?

+If you are new to DNS or unsure which records to change, support can guide you step-by-step.
+For a refresher on DNS terminology like A record, CNAME, MX, and TTL, see our hosting glossary.
 For help right now, use support or open live chat.
-If you want to compare paid options for multiple domains, check more plans.
+If you want to compare paid options that allow multiple domains on one account, check more plans.

 Is 1 GB disk and 1 GB bandwidth enough?